 From this place, you can set off on numerous hiking trips or a short walk along the “Trail of the Dragon” (Drachenweg), leading among others thru the gallery carved in the rock.

 On the top of Mount Pilatus, you can spot black ravens, which are an attraction itself.
 Contact with these big birds “eye to eye” made a big impression on me.

-On the top of the mountain there is a large cable car station, 2 hotels (Pilatus Kulm and Bellevue), two restaurants and a souvenir shop.
+On top of the mountain, there is a large cable car station, 2 hotels (Pilatus Kulm and Bellevue), two restaurants and a souvenir shop.
 In mid-November, a Christmas market is organized here.

 Lake of the Four Forested Settlements (Lake Lucerne)

 A journey through the lake is also a very interesting adventure.
 Lake Lucerne (literally called: Lake of the Four Forested Settlements) is located in the central part of Switzerland and covers an area of 114 km 2.
-It is the fourth largest lake in Switzerland.
-It borders with four cantons: Uri, Schwyz, Unterwalden and Lucerne.
+It is the fourth-largest lake in Switzerland.
+The lake borders with four cantons: Uri, Schwyz, Unterwalden and Lucerne.
 It has a strongly developed coastline with numerous creeks.
 There are steep mountains around the lake, some of them rise at the height of even 1500 meters above the level of the lake’s surface.